cmu-sei/juneberry/docs/specs/tuning_configuration_specification.md

 Tuning parameters control what aspects the Tuner will attempt to optimize during model training and how it should perform that optimization.
 By default, the Tuner will attempt to minimize the last reported training loss value.

+### checkpoint_interval
+This integer indicates how often to save model checkpoints during tuning.
+For example, when this field is set to 1, a model checkpoint will be saved every time a round of metrics is sent to the tuner.
+If this field is set to 0, then no model checkpoint directories will ever be saved.

+**NOTE:** Some tuning features, such as certain types of schedulers, may rely on checkpointing in order to work properly.

 ### metric
 This string indicates which training metric the Tuner should attempt to optimize.
 Example values for